lankydan/lankydanblog-jamstack/content/blog/2019/corda-prevent-spend-of-broadcasted-transaction/index.md

 Even with these rules, dodgy transactions can still go through.
 The contract checks the signatures based on the transaction's states as well as the contents of the states.
 But, there are still some ways around these.

 That being said, some of the situations can only occur if transactions have been sent to parties not originally involved in the exchange.
 I briefly mentioned this in my previous post, [Broadcasting a transaction to external organisations](https://lankydan.dev/broadcasting-a-transaction-to-external-organisations).
 Broadcasting transactions is what this whole post is predicated around.
-It might be worth reading the title again as a refresher since I haven't touched on the topic much in this section.
+It might be worth rereading the title as a refresher since I haven't touched on the topic much in this section.

-Now that I have set the stage, let me explain a hole in the contract above.
+Now that I have set the stage let me explain a hole in the contract above.
 There is nothing preventing a third-party from creating a mimicked reply to the original message.
 In that, the sender and recipient of the reply are valid, but the message is created by someone else that is not actually the sender.
 It is a bit to get your head around, so you might need to read that sentence a few times.

 To prevent this from occurring, some logic needs to be added into the flow that creates this transaction.
 This will be the topic of the following section.

 Before we move on, I want to highlight again that this situation can only occur when the original transaction has been shared around with other parties.
-Therefore, it could be a situation that never occurs.
+Therefore, it could be a situation that never happens.
 But it could.
 Covering your bases in these scenarios really depends on your use-case and how paranoid you are of users being naughty.

 ## Flow verification